last-partizan/awesome-vue/content/projects-using-vue-js/open-source.md

 - [Veniqa](https://github.com/Viveckh/Veniqa) - An E-commerce solution with a shopping client and admin panel written in Vue
 - [tato music player](https://github.com/tatoMa/neteast-cloud-music-player) - A mobile first, handwritten, responsive web app for music fans written in Vue and Vuetify
 - [Sheiley Shop](https://github.com/itsalb3rt/sheiley_shop_app) - PWA to track personal purchases, No more paper and pencil to go to the supermarket Vue and Vuetify
-- [Afterman](https://github.com/itsalb3rt/afterman) - Create beautiful docs in markdown and HTML from postman collection.
+- [Afterman](https://github.com/itsalb3rt/afterman) - Create beutiful docs in markdown and HTML from postman collection.
 Using Quasar Framework
 - [Greenpress Admin Panel](https://github.com/greenpress/admin-panel) - The Admin panel of Greenpress, a fully-operative open-source for creating blogs and content websites
 - [Greenpress Blog-Front](https://github.com/greenpress/blog-front) - The frontend application service of Greenpress, a fully-operative open-source for creating blogs and content websites
 - [Movie Paradise](https://github.com/wwwenjie/Movie-Paradise) - A responsive movie preview web app built by Vue and Vuetify
 - [Pathfinding Visualizer ThreeJS](https://github.com/dhruvmisra/Pathfinding-Visualizer-ThreeJS) - A visualizer for pathfinding algorithms in 3D with maze generation and first-person view
-- [CoronaBoard](https://github.com/bibhuticoder/corona-board) - Latest stats on COVID-19 in an interactive way.
-- [Ramrocode](https://github.com/the-value-crew/ramroCode) - Beautiful screenshot of your code snippets
 - [Agile Visitors](https://github.com/itsalb3rt/agile-visitors) - Application for registering employee entries with the possibility of generating reports, validating and storing users with minimal effort
-- [Pexelry](https://github.com/Junior-Developer/Pexelry) - Application that leverages the Pexels API to enable you find beautiful photos and pictures
+- [Pexelry](https://github.com/Junior-Developer/Pexelry) - Application that leverages the Pexels API to enable you find beautifull photos and pictures
 - [karrot-frontend](https://github.com/yunity/karrot-frontend) - Web application for organization of foodsaving groups worldwide
 - [Realtime quiz framework](https://github.com/ably-labs/realtime-quiz-framework) - A starter kit built with NodeJS, VueJS and Ably providing the scalable base networking framework to host a live quiz
 - [LogChimp](https://github.com/logchimp/logchimp) - Open-source software to track your customer's feedback to build better products